Jaysmito101/cgl/README.md

 * Windowing library (Optional)
   - You can completely disable it by `#define CGL_EXCLUDE_WINDOW_API`
   - This windowing library is primarily a wrapper GLFW along with a few extra functionalities.
-For example in case you are using some library like `nuklear` for gui it will mess up all `glfw` callbacks so with CGL you can restore the CGL callbacks with a call to `CGL_window_resecure_callbacks`
+For example in case you are using some library like `nuklear` for GUI it will mess up all `glfw` callbacks so with CGL you can restore the CGL callbacks with a call to `CGL_window_resecure_callbacks`

 * Utility functionalities
   - Reading/Writing files